vzakharov/machina/supabase/README.md

 # Supabase Docker Configuration

 This directory contains a copy of the Docker configuration files from the official Supabase repository, allowing you to run Supabase locally.
+Ideally, you don’t want to change _anything_ in this directory, as your changes will be lost when you update the Docker configuration (see **Updating** below).

+Instead, you want to run `docker-compose up` from within `supabase/docker` to start Supabase, and then use the created container network from within your project to connect to Supabase.
+The existing `../docker-compose.yml` in the repo root already supports this, and the `../launch.sh` script will also start Supabase for you.

 ## What's Included